Credit Card Debt Snowball Strategy

 Credit card debt snowball strategy: pay smallest balances first for quick wins, roll freed minimums forward, and stay motivated while eliminating multiple cards.

 The credit card debt snowball strategy prioritizes smallest balances first while paying minimums on everything else.
 It sacrifices some interest efficiency compared to avalanche—but wins when motivation and account clutter are your main enemies.
 For multi-card households, snowball turns five nagging balances into a sequence of finish lines you can actually see.
+Progress becomes visible in 30 to 60 days instead of 18 months, and that visibility keeps payments flowing when pure math cannot.

 Snowball Steps for Credit Cards